nspcc-dev/neofs-spec/06-blockchain/03-balance.md

    type: Integer
 ```

 Burn notification\.
-This notification is produced after user balance is reduced when NeoFS contract transferred GAS assets back to the user\.
+This notification is produced after user balance is reduced when NeoFS contract has transferred GAS assets back to the user\.

 ```
 Burn: